-Adrian Radford (born February 1970) claims he was a corporate spy who has also worked for 'the government' and for the police.
+Adrian David Radford (born 16 February 1970) was a corporate spy who also worked for 'the government' and for the police.
 Using the name Ian Farmer, he was active in gay rights groups, the Equality Alliance and OutRage! before moving on to the animal rights campaign, Stop Huntingdon Animal Cruelty.
 Prior to his time as an activist, he is believed to have served with army intelligence until the early 1990s.
 In the late 2000s, he set up his two security firms, BLACKchrysalis and the London School of Surveillance.

 Most of this profile is based on the two lengthy interviews Radford gave in 2009, to Jack Grimston for The Times and to Dutch television.
-However, it has been difficult to verify much of the information provided through authoritive sources.
+However, it has been difficult to verify much of the information provided through authoritative sources.

 - 1 Military background